Policy 7-7-2: Institutional Sustainability Policy

 ---|---|---|---|---|

-Department: | Finance & Administration | Contact: | Vice President of Finance and Administrative Services | |
+Department: | Finance & Administration | Date(s) Reviewed and/or Revised: |

 Statement: | Consistent with the Nevada System of Higher Education's policy, Western Nevada College's students, faculty and staff are committed to the development and continuation of a healthy and safe living/learning environment; one in which the college strives to maximize strategies that protect the Sierra Nevada region, and to foster sustainability in its decisions and operations.
 Achievement of this commitment will enable us to meet the needs of the present without limiting the capabilities of future members of the greater WNC community to meet their own needs. |